NeuralTouch: Neural Descriptors for Precise Sim-to-Real Tactile Robot Control: Methods

 \subsection{Background: Neural Descriptor Fields}

-The key idea of the Neural Descriptor Field (NDF) is to implicitly represent geometric correspondences \cite{simeonov2022neural}.
+The key idea of the Neural Descriptor Field is to implicitly represent geometric correspondences \cite{simeonov2022neural}.
 Specifically, an NDF descriptor represents the spatial relationship between a point $p$ and an object $o$ using a function $f$ parameterized as a neural network that maps the point coordinate $\mathbf{x} \in \mathbb{R}^3$ and the object point cloud $\mathbf{P\in\mathbb{R}^{3 \times N}}$ to a descriptor $z\in \mathbb{R}^{d}$,

-As such, the NDF has two appealing properties:
+As such, the NDFs has two appealing properties:

-{\em 1) SE(3)-Equivariance:} As a NDF is constructed with a rotational SO(3)-equivariant neural network structure \cite{deng2021vector}, and its input is aligned to the point cloud centre, it is SE(3)-equivariant with the mapping satisfying:
+{\em 1) SE(3)-Equivariance:} As an NDF is constructed with a rotational SO(3)-equivariant neural network structure \cite{deng2021vector}, and its input is aligned to the point cloud centre, it is SE(3)-equivariant with the mapping satisfying

 This property ensures the spatial descriptors are invariant to different poses of the same object.